20k/crapmud_documentation/README.md

 client_poll and client_scriptargs are both deprecated and now undocumented.
 Use the JSON versions instead

+Warning: The server's auth response was changed recently to fix a security vulnerability, please check the new response format!

 ### Client -> Server

 Every client command should be preceded by "client_command ".
 A correct format for a request is "client_command #fs.scripts.core()"